thunlp/NRE/README.md

-Code for Neural Relation Extaction (CNN, PCNN, CNN+ATT, PCNN+ATT, ...)
+Code for Neural Relation Extraction (CNN, PCNN, CNN+ATT, PCNN+ATT, ...)

 Will be uploaded soon.